robinjos333/mongo-schema-tests/README.md

 # mongo-schema-tests

+Prerequistes - you need to have a mongodb installed

-clone the repo
+Clone the repo

-install packages using command - npm install
+Install packages using command - npm install

-to run the application - npm run test
+To run the application - npm run test